-EWEB's 2022 Integrated Resource Plan is the first in a decade, although the next one will arrive much sooner.
+EWEB's 2023 Integrated Resource Plan (IRP) is the first in a decade, although the next one will arrive much sooner.
 EWEB is embarking on an iterative, biennial process in which we develop and publish a new IRP every two years.
 This will allow EWEB staff to continually update assumptions and forecasts to plan for a more dynamic energy future.
-The 2022 IRP provides directional long-term guidance; it does not mandate specific near-term actions.